Paimpol oysters and loguivy blue lobster: a tasty walk

 Paimpol was made famous in the 19th century by Théodore Botrel and his song “La Paimpolaise” about a girl from Paimpol.
 Above all, it is known as being the departure port for cod fishing to Newfoundland and Iceland.
 But that page in history turned long ago, and today, oyster farming and tourism are the main activities in Paimpol.
 Take a look around the quays!
-The port is now a pretty marina with lively restaurants, making it lovely for a stroll.
+Lively restaurants and colourful façades are an invitation to take a leisurely stroll.
+Enjoy the sight of the boats at rest.
+With sturdy fishing boats on one side and sprightly sailing boats on the other, you’re sure to feel the call of the sea!
 You can set off from here to explore the old town and the shipowners’ houses.

 Half-timbered houses and sculpted façades